Pope visits Italian prison for Holy Week foot-washing ritual

 Associated Press

-VATICAN CITY (AP) — Pope Francis traveled to a prison near Rome to wash the feet of a dozen inmates, a Holy Thursday ritual that symbolizes humility and highlights his papacy’s attention to those on society’s margins.
+ROME (AP) — Pope Francis washed the feet of a dozen inmates at a prison near Rome in a Holy Thursday ritual that symbolizes humility and service and highlights his papacy’s attention to those on society’s margins.

-He arrived Thursday afternoon in a motorcade that included Italian police cars, which entered through a gate of the prison in Civitavecchia, a port city, 80 kilometers (50 miles) northwest of Rome.
+He arrived in a motorcade that included Italian police cars at the prison in Civitavecchia, a port city, 80 kilometers (50 miles) northwest of Rome.
 The ritual was closed to the public for security reasons and to protect the privacy of the inmates.

+But afterwards, the Vatican said the pope performed the foot-washing, following Jesus’ example, “in a sign of love inspired by love” aimed at service and humility.
+The 12 inmates included men and women of various ages and of different nationalities, it said.

+Symbolizing the number of Jesus’ apostles, the twelve sat on chairs on a raised platform.
+The pontiff washed, dried, then kissed the feet of each of the inmates, all who were wearing masks against the spread of COVID-19.
+Some inmates leaned over to kiss the pope’s hands in gratitude.

+In the prison chapel, the pope celebrated a Mass attended by inmates, some prison staff and Italy’s justice minister, the Vatican said in a statement.

+The Vatican did not say what accommodations might have been made to enable the pope, who has been hobbled of late by a knee-ligament problem, to perform the foot-washing ceremony.
+For years, Francis has also suffered from sciatica, a nerve inflammation that can cause back and leg pain.

-Hours earlier, during a Holy Thursday Mass in St. Peter’s Basilica, Francis advised the 1,800 priests in attendance not to focus on worldly concerns such as power or status but exhorted them to “serve, with a clear conscience, the holy and faithful people of God.”
+Earlier, during a Holy Thursday Mass in St. Peter’s Basilica at the Vatican, Francis advised the 1,800 priests in attendance not to focus on worldly concerns such as power or status but exhorted them to “serve, with a clear conscience, the holy and faithful people of God.”

 Francis made no reference to decades of scandals involving Catholic priests who sexually abused children and were often transferred from parish to parish by bishops who tried to avoid embarrassment rather than protect minors.